Designaroni/useful-files/terminal/README.md

         >`FILE(1) BSD General Commands Manual FILE(1) NAME file...`

   - Changing Between Shells on Linux machine
-    - Useful for working with Pop OS!
+    - Useful for working with Pop!_OS
     - $ chsh -s `which zsh`
     - $ chsh -s /bin/bash
     - $ gnome-session-quit to log user out or just open new terminal window to open new default shell, current window will remain with current bash or zsh shell